Games That Teach Financial Literacy & Money Activities for Kids

 Involve them in budgeting

-There aren’t any money management activities as crucial to a child’s growth as budgeting, especially since most kids don’t quite understand their parents' spending and finances.
+There aren’t any money management and and financial literacy activities as crucial to a child’s growth as budgeting, especially since most kids don’t quite understand their parents' spending and finances.
 There are sometimes good reasons for this—children should not know all your financial struggles.

 That being said, if you’re the kind of parent who creates a weekly or monthly budget, consider showing your kids how you create one.
 Explain some of the simpler expenditures your money goes to, such as shopping or bills.
 Strengthen their math skills while giving them an appreciation for money and what it does for their family.